Skip to main content

 Dehydration

 Mounjaro decreases your appetite and helps you feel full longer.
 This causes you to eat and drink less.
-Plus, Mounjaro slows down how fast food empties from your stomach.
+Plus, Mounjaro slows down how quickly food empties from your stomach.
 This can lead to nausea and vomiting.

 Dehydration headaches have been described as feeling like someone is squeezing the top of your head.
 Dehydration can also trigger other types of headaches, like migraines or tension headaches.
+It can also trigger and worsen migraines

 Lower blood pressure

-Mounjaro isn’t a blood pressure medication.
+Headaches can be a symptom of low blood pressure.
+Mounjaro isn’t a blood-pressure medication.
 But people taking Mounjaro may develop lower blood pressure over time.
 One study found that people taking Mounjaro for 36 weeks saw their systolic blood pressure drop by up to 10 mmHg.
 This effect is thought to be linked to Mounjaro-related weight loss.

-Headache can be a symptom of low blood pressure.
-For most people, weight loss and lower blood pressure are good things.
-But if you’re taking blood pressure medication and then lose a significant amount of weight from taking Mounjaro, your blood pressure can drop too low.
+For most people, having lower blood pressure is a good thing.
+But, if you’re taking blood pressure medication and Mounjaro, your blood pressure can drop too low.
 That’s why it’s important to check in with your healthcare team.
 They may need to adjust or stop your blood pressure medication if your blood pressure is too low.

 Drinking alcohol while taking Mounjaro

-Alcohol and Mounjaro together can increase your risk of becoming dehydrated or hypoglycemic — both of which can cause a headache.
+Taking alcohol and Mounjaro together can increase your risk of becoming dehydrated or hypoglycemic — both of which can cause a headache.

 This can happen in two ways: